 First things first, I did want to go to law school, but didn’t, so here’s my disclaimer: I am not a lawyer, which is why I recommend you get advice from an attorney if you have questions about incorporating.

 But what I can tell you is, when you incorporate, it is a very easy, simple process.
-You can do it all online and form a corporation in less that two hours – in your pjs!
+You can do it all online and form a corporation in less than two hours – in your pjs!
 It really is very simple.
-Or, you can have an attorney help you.
+You could also have an attorney help you.

 Why Would Anybody Incorporate?

 The main reason is to shield you and your family from liability.
 Unfortunately, in this day and age lots of people sue.
 Did you know that the United States has the most attorneys out of any country in the world?
 We are a sue-happy country.
 So, if someone slips and falls on your property that you own as Jane Doe, that person is going to sue Jane Doe – which is you.
 This opens you up to be liable and risk everything you have.
 Which means, for example, if your husband has a nice 401K that he’s invested at work, that could be involved in this lawsuit.

 Without incorporating, all of your personal assets including your husband’s 401K, your kids’ college savings account, and other things you have worked so hard for could be put at risk.
 Choosing to incorporate, can shield yourself and your personal assets from that kind of liability.

 Well as I mentioned before, it’s simple to do online and you will get step-by-step instructions on how to complete incorporation and can just take a matter of a couple of hours.